fshangala/vital/README.md

 ## Project Proposal

 ### Overview
-We propose to develop a modern and responsive graphic designing and blog website using React.
+Modern and responsive graphic designing and blog website using React.
 This platform will showcase our design portfolio, offer design services, and feature a blog to share insights and updates.

 ### Objectives
 - Create a visually appealing and user-friendly website.